philippoo66/optolink-splitter/README.md

 **Use this software at your own risk.**

+For latest developments always check the [Version-Log](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log)

 ## 🎉 Announcements
+- [**Version 1.7.1.0**](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log#version-1710) New TCP solution.
+Properly cleans up and releases all connections.
+Switch to disable writing of optolinkvs2_switch.log file (protects SD card).
+Inverse boolean format specifiers introduced.

 - [**Version 1.6.0.2**](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log#version-1601) More speed if Vitoconnect in use!
 Request task control fixed: alternating Vitoconnect / (poll or mqtt or tcp) ensured.
 Previously it was 2 Viconn request, 1 poll item.
 So now 30% faster poll list!

 - [**Version 1.5.0.5**](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log#version-1505) New feature showing all the vitoconnect traffic on MQTT

-- [**Version 1.4.1.0**](https://github.com/philippoo66/optolink-splitter/wiki/990-Version-Log#version-1410) New nice format specifiers available.
-Can get used in combination with ByteBit Filter

 - Need **VS1 / KW protocol support**?
 Use the [dedicated branch](https://github.com/philippoo66/optolink-splitter/blob/vs1test/).
 - Explore other feature branches, there might be something useful for you! 😉